azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ### Managing policy/advanced policy usage

-#### Downloading, examining policy
+#### Downloading and examining policy folder

-   - Configurations
-   - Runbooks
+After installing org policy, you must have observed command creates policy folder in local machine with some default folders and files.

+If you dont have policies, you can always download it using below command

+These files gets uploaded to policy storage with below mapping

 #### Working with ‘local’ mode (policy dev-test-debug)

-You will be able to run scan pointing to local policy present in machine and test it.
+You will be able to run scan pointing to local policy present in machine and test the configuration changes.
 It always recommended to test you policy customization using this method before updating it to server with the help of below steps

 Step 1: Point AzSK settings to local Org policy folder("D:\ContosoPolicies\").